 How to Get Positive Reviews on Amazon

 Now that you understand how to optimize your content on Amazon and the importance of a complete product listing, the next step is learning how to get positive reviews.
 A clean and polished listing is useless if you have no product reviews.
-Amazon reviews are the next factor you need to consider when looking to sell your products on this ecommerce giant.
-Reviews will help your listing rank higher, and allow customers to see your product first.
-Similar to SEO efforts, Amazon will rank your product according to all of the factors we listed above: optimized titles, images, keywords, descriptions, A+ manager content and reviews.
-Earning positive reviews on Amazon is trickier than it seems but there are a few ways you can facilitate reviews without breaking Amazon guidelines.
+Amazon reviews are the next factor you need to consider when looking to sell your products on this e-commerce giant.
+Reviews will help your listing rank higher and allow customers to see your product first.
+Similar to SEO efforts, Amazon will rank your product according to all of the factors we listed above: optimized titles, images, keywords, descriptions, A+ Content Manager, and reviews.
+Earning positive reviews on Amazon is trickier than it seems, but there are a few ways you can facilitate reviews without breaking Amazon guidelines.

 - Request a Review Button: Within Amazon Seller Central’s Order Reports you can see who has made a purchase and click “Request a Review” if the order was placed 4 to 30 days ago.
 Amazon will then send an automatic follow-up email to your shopper, asking them to review the order.

 - Third-Party Automated Emails: Amazon allows for easy integrations to 3rd party services such as Mailchimp.
-These add ons require zero coding and will help you reach your customers who have already completed a purchase.
-Just beware because Amazon is extremely strict on how often you can do this and if you’re even allowed.
+These add-ons require zero coding and will help you reach your customers who have already completed a purchase.
+Just beware because Amazon is extremely strict on how often you can do this and if you’re even allowed to.
 Make sure to read the updated Amazon Review Guidelines before trying this method.

 - Product Inserts: This method seems to be one of the most authentic and effective ways to bring genuine reviews to your Amazon product.
 Insert a pamphlet to your packaging that has some information about your company and include a contact number or email for customers to reach in case they have an issue with the product.
 Ask the customer to leave a review on Amazon, while remaining neutral since Amazon does not allow you to directly ask your customers to leave a 5-star review.
 This goes hand-in-hand with good customer service, and is a great way to avoid negative reviews.